 WHAT ARE SOME POSSIBLE COMPLICATIONS OF ADJUSTABLE SUTURE SURGERY?

 Breakage of the suture or cutting of the knot can occur during an adjustment.
 If this happens, some patients may need to go back to the operating room to secure the muscle.

 Sometimes the muscle won’t move forward or backward as desired.
 This complication is due to healing of the muscle to the sclera, especially for late adjustments, scarred muscles, or muscles that have lost some of their elasticity.

 While it is normal to feel a little anxious about the adjustment procedure, the heart rate can slow down in some people when an eye muscle has tension put on it, and some people feel faint and nauseous.
 These reactions are usually very short lived and not serious or severe.

-Sometimes the measurements are variable right after surgery and it is difficult to know what the “real” measurement is.
-Blurred vision and pain can limit the patient’s ability to cooperate with both the measurements and the adjustment procedure.
+Sometimes the measurements are variable right after surgery, and it is difficult to know what the “real” measurement is.
+Blurred vision and discomfort can limit the patient’s ability to cooperate with both the measurements and the adjustment procedure.
 Your surgeon may have you return for additional visits in the postoperative period.
 It is best to have a family member bring you to these postoperative visits in case your vision becomes too blurry to drive afterwards.

 Not all strabismus surgeons use adjustable sutures.
 This is largely due to the personal preference of your ophthalmologist.
 Currently there is no data that proves adjustable suture strabismus surgery is better than standard surgical technique.